Skip to main content

 Message from the Dean

-Welcome to the website of the Trudy Busch Valentine School of Nursing at Saint Louis University, a national leader in nursing education since 1928.
-Our students have the great opportunity to learn from leading educators, practitioners, and researchers in nursing, as well as from experts in medicine and related health disciplines.
-In various settings, from the classroom and virtual learning spaces to our simulation laboratory to external practice settings, including hospitals, clinics, agencies, and communities, students gain first-hand experience with nursing and health care.
-We partner with a wealth of excellent health care sites in St. Louis, surrounding areas, and the nation.
-These include, but are not limited to, SSM Health Saint Louis University Hospital, SSM Health, BJC HealthCare, Mercy Health, and the United States Department of Veterans Affairs.
+We partner with numerous health care sites in St. Louis, surrounding areas, and the nation.
+These include, but are not limited to, SSM Health Saint Louis University Hospital, SSM Health, BJC HealthCare, Mercy Health, and the U.S. Department of Veterans Affairs.
 Our students study the science and art of nursing, both its theoretical and clinical domains, as well as participate in health sciences interprofessional education.

-Situated within the larger context of Saint Louis University with its Jesuit and Catholic mission, a distinguishing feature of our education is the embodiment of Cura Personalis, or care for the whole person, including the person’s mind, body, heart, and spirit.
-Cura Personalis grounds everything we do as a caring community.
-We educate knowledgeable nursing leaders as men and women for others who will lead successful, ethical, and meaningful lives.
+Situated within the larger context of Saint Louis University with its Jesuit and Catholic mission, a distinguishing feature of our education is the embodiment of cura personalis, or care for the whole person, including the person’s mind, body, heart and spirit.
+Cura personalis grounds everything we do as a caring community.
+We educate knowledgeable nursing leaders as men and women for others who will lead successful, ethical and meaningful lives.

 Nursing is the most trusted profession and nurses’ knowledgeable, compassionate care is needed worldwide to promote health, well-being, healing and the relief of suffering.
 We, in the Trudy Busch Valentine School of Nursing, are well-positioned to help students meet this worldwide need.
 We offer a scientific and values-based education for the generalist and advanced practice nurse and for Ph.D.-prepared nurse scientists who will shape the discovery and generation of nursing knowledge.